Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 To be fair, I hate captures anyway, even though I understand why they exist.

-Leanne uh MCK.
+Leanne MCK.

-I uh sorry if I've mispronounced that.
+Sorry if I've mispronounced that.

 Well, I don't know whether it'll actually come to that.

-Um, last one, that might be all of them, I think.
+That might be all of them, I think.

 It's not a bad notion, really.

-I think that serving your country if it's tied to that is you know, you'd at least get people who are morally invested in it rather than people who want to destroy it.
+I think that serving your country, if it's tied to that, is you know, you'd at least get people who are morally invested in it rather than people who want to destroy it.

-Friend, uh if the optics of the UTK rally hadn't been huge, Farage would have never fought the important issues popular enough to come round on.
+Friend, if the optics of the UTK rally hadn't been huge, Farage would have never fought the important issues popular enough to come round on.

 Sorry.

-Well, it was huge though, so it's a fair point he's making.
+So it's a fair point he's making.

-But it was huge, so it did make and it did make a difference.
+So it did make a difference.

-So I did sort of acknowledge that.
+And I did sort of acknowledge that.

-But I I do agree that generally speaking, unless you've got a very specific goal, um the government can and also the government is sympathetic, your rally's not going to achieve anything.
+But I do agree that generally speaking, unless you've got a very specific goal, the government and also the government is sympathetic.

 So that's my opinion on these sorts of things that a lot of these protests tend not to do very much.

-I I want to achieve results and I want people to think in those terms.
+I want to achieve results and I want people to think in those terms.

-I'm not saying don't care about politics, I'm not saying don't do on the ground stuff.
+I'm not saying don't care about politics.

 I'm just saying think about is it going to achieve anything?

-Um Quite right, Mr. White says, Josh, whilst it is nice to see uh small wins paying dividends, should we not be wary of our own hubris and powers of an establishment to nudge situations their way?
+Quite right, Mr. White says, Josh, whilst it is nice to see small wins paying dividends, should we not be wary of our own hubris and powers of an establishment to nudge situations their way?

-Of course we should, and I think we're very good at cautioning people against that.
+And I think we're very good at cautioning people against that.

-And I might not have done it there because I was trying to raise people's morale a little bit, but I think we're not close enough to achieving any victories to get carried away yet.
+And I might not have done it there because I was trying to raise people's morale a little bit.

-Or often they don't work, let's even say that.
+Or often they don't work.

 Most of the time they don't work.